Avwerosuoghene/Rzume/README.md

 ## Overview

 Welcome to the frontend of the Rzume Application.
+Rzume is a comprehensive job tracking application designed to streamline the job application process for users.
+It empowers individuals to efficiently manage and organize information related to their job applications.
+The application offers a user-friendly interface and a set of features to enhance the job hunting experience.
 This application is designed to provide a seamless user experience through various screens, including Splash, Start, Home, OTP Verification, Signup, Signin, Reset Password, and Create Password screens.

 ## Screens